Personal Bankruptcy vs. Business Bankruptcy in Chicago IL

 Our knowledgeable attorneys practice exclusively in bankruptcy and foreclosure.
 We can analyze your financial and your business prospects to determine whether to seek a Chapter 11 reprieve from creditors or whether to liquidate the business and move on.

-Contact us online or call our Oak Brook law office at (312) 313-1613 to speak with an experienced Chicago bankruptcy attorney.
+Contact us online or call our Lombard law office at (312) 313-1613 to speak with an experienced Chicago bankruptcy attorney.

 Chapter 11 Reorganization vs. Chapter 7 Personal Bankruptcy